evolvingstuff/vdw2/content/posts/5000-iu-of-vitamin-d-many-studies.md

 ---

-#### 50,000 IU <a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-needonce-every-two-weeks" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need|once every two weeks">One pill every two weeks gives you all the vitamin D most adults need|once every two weeks</a> is a smaller average dose than 5,000 IU daily
+#### 50,000 IU <a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need">once every two weeks</a> is a smaller average dose than 5,000 IU daily

 * <a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need">One pill every two weeks gives you all the vitamin D most adults need</a>